svjack/ComfyUI-LatentSyncWrapper/README.md

   - Higher values (2.0-3.0): More pronounced lip movements, better for expressive speech
   - Lower values (1.0-1.5): Subtler lip movements, better for calm speech
   - This parameter affects the model's guidance scale, balancing between natural movement and lip sync accuracy
+- `inference_steps`: Number of denoising steps during inference (default: 20)
+  - Higher values (30-50): Better quality results but slower processing
+  - Lower values (10-15): Faster processing but potentially lower quality
+  - The default of 20 usually provides a good balance between quality and speed

 ### Tips for Better Results:
 - For speeches or presentations where clear lip movements are important, try increasing the lips_expression value to 2.0-2.5
 - For casual conversations, the default value of 1.5 usually works well
 - If lip movements appear unnatural or exaggerated, try lowering the lips_expression value
 - Different values may work better for different languages and speech patterns
+- If you need higher quality results and have time to wait, increase inference_steps to 30-50
+- For quicker previews or less critical applications, reduce inference_steps to 10-15

 ## Known Limitations